The quark gap equation in light-cone gauge: Gauge dependence of the quark propagator

 The $n$-dependent variation of the complex dressing function $C(p,n)$ for the same set of angles is depicted in Fig.~\ref{figC-angledep}.
-Clearly, when $y_p \neq 1$ and $z_p \neq 1$ the real part of $C(p,n)$ is non-zero for $p^2 > 0$ GeV$^2$ and its functional behavior mirrors the one of the imaginary part, decreasing rapidly with an $n$-dependent steepness for momenta larger than $|p| \gtrsim 1\;\mathrm{GeV}$.
+It appears that when $y_p \neq 1$ and $z_p \neq 1$ the real and imaginary parts of $C(p,n)$ slightly oscillate about the renormalization point $\mu =2$\;GeV.
+We verified that these are not simply numerical fluctuations in the integration using both a deterministic cubature rule and a Monte Carlo method, namely the {\tt CUHRE} and {\tt VEGAS} algorithms of the {\tt CUBA} library~\cite{Hahn:2004fe}.
+At this point, not including the full $n$-dependence in the integral~\eqref{Cbareeq}, it is difficult to decide whether $C(p,n) = 0$ for all momenta and possible angles.

+The convergence of the quark DSE with the vertex ansatz in Eq.~\eqref{WT-vertex-LC} is considerably slower for the values $z_p < 1$ and $y_p <1$ and solutions become unstable.
+We therefore abstain from presenting variations of $y_p$ and $z_p$ for this case.